 The Tate House Museum is Greater-Portland's only pre-Revolutionary home still open to the public.
 Come take a tour of this lovely 18th century home where an experienced guide will lead you through the home for about an hour and a half.

-I previously had no idea, but whoopie pies are like, a big deal in Maine.
-They were arguably invented in Maine, however apparently Pennsylvania also claims to have created the whoopie pie, too.
+Funny story is that they were invented in Maine, however apparently Pennsylvania also claims to have created the whoopie pie, too. #awkward

-If you don’t know what they are, they draw comparisons to an oreo cookie, but better!
-They are cream-filled chocolate cakes.
-But in Maine, they come in many flavors!
-Check out Two Fat Cats Bakery for some.
+If you don’t know what a whoopie pie is, they draw comparisons to an oreo cookie...but better!
+But basically they are cream-filled chocolate cakes however in Maine they come in many flavors!
+Check out Two Fat Cats Bakery for some delicious flavors.

-Note: If in Freeport, definitely go Wicked Whoopies for a vast array of flavors such as oatmeal cream, strawberry, and orange creamsicle.
+Note: If you're in Freeport, definitely go to Wicked Whoopies for a vast array of flavors such as oatmeal cream, strawberry, and orange creamsicle.

 Like this post?
 Pin it for later!